siblings, meet rivalry

 Sigh.

-5. elise said,
+5. elise replied:

 My friend’s kids once fought over who was the biggest idiot.
 “I’m the biggest idiot!”, “No, I’m the biggest idiot!”
 I think she ended up tellling them they were both big idiots, but I don’t know if that made them happy.
 One of her kids is a teenager, so maybe that it was happens when a teenager fights!

-6. christie said,
+6. christie replied:

 my older sister and I, when we were 3 and 5 (and it was just the 2 of us kids) we used to listen to this french group called the Singing Nuns (actual french nuns who sang…) and we’d fight over who was the prettiest nun.
 I have a scar on my right elbow to prove it.
 Hehehe.